 - Manages required design and specification changes prior to construction.

-- Keeps relevant project managers informed of project engineering status, issues, and changes for the project.
+- Keeps the relevant team members informed of project engineering status, issues, and changes for the project.

 - Manages engineering activities following project plans, specifications, and project schedules.